pretix/pretix-docs/docs/topics/scan.md

 ## Prerequisites

 pretixSCAN is meant for use with an event hosted using pretix.
-This article assumes that you are hosting an event with pretix.

-You need to have access to a device running Android version 5 or newer; for full functionality, Android version 6 or newer.
+You need to have access to a device running Android version 5 or newer.
-The device also needs to have a camera or integrated code scanner.
-See our [support policy](https://docs.pretix.eu/en/latest/user/android-version-support.html#pretixscan) for more information.
+See our [Android version support policy](https://docs.pretix.eu/en/latest/user/android-version-support.html#pretixscan) for more information.

 You also need a separate device from which you can access the pretix backend while you are setting up your device running pretixSCAN.